 Megan has moved 6 times in the past 2 years, she wanted to be a ballerina when she was a kid and she could not live without tea.

 Megan has a Bachelors of Science Degree and a Masters of Science degree in Occupational Therapy from Mount Mary College.
-She has had the pleasure of working in the area of birth to three in Lake County, IL.
-Megan's trainings include: Introduction to Brain Gym, Kinesiotaping, Tools for Tots, Using Infant Massage as Therapeutic Tool, Analysis of Movement from an NDT Perspective, Sensory Defensiveness: A Comprehensive Treatment Approach (Therapressure and Oral Tactile Techniques), Aquatic Therapy, Promoting Motor Skills Postural Control and Motor Planning in the Classroom (Drive Thru Menu).
-Megan has experience through both clinical and work experience in working with children with autism spectrum disorder, Down syndrome, DiGeorge syndrome, athrogryposis, spinal muscle atrophy, cognitive and developmental delays, and strokes.
-Megan has enjoyed using her talents in the areas of sensory integration, fabrication of splints, and assistive technology.
+She received her NBCOT in June of 2011.
+She has had the pleasure of working in the area of birth to three in Lake County, IL where she found joy in being able to help families and children at a young age.
+She is trained in Brain Gym, Kinesiotaping, Tools for Tots, Using Infant Massage as Therapeutic Tool, Analysis of Movement from an NDT Perspective, Sensory Defensiveness: A Comprehensive Treatment Approach (Therapressure and Oral Tactile Techniques), Aquatic Therapy, Promoting Motor Skills Postural Control and Motor Planning in the Classroom (Drive Thru Menu) and Therapeutic Listening.
+Through both clinical and work experience Megan has had the pleasure to work with children with Autism Spectrum Disorder, Down Syndrome, DiGeorge Syndrome, Arthrogryposis Multiplex Congenita, Spinal Muscular Atrophy, Cerebral Palsy, Perinatal and Neonatal strokes and Traumatic Brain Injuries.
+Megan has enjoyed using her talents in the areas of sensory processing, fabrication of splints, assistive technology, and aquatic therapy.
 In her time outside of work Megan loves to be outside and practice yoga.
-She is very excited to be part of the collaborative and always welcoming environment at CIfirstname.lastname@example.org
+She is very excited to be part of the collaborative and always welcoming environment at CIemail@example.com

 Melissa used to sing in a rock and roll band, she does flower arrangements for weddings and her favorite candy is sour patch kids.